skills/create-ai-powered-actions/.github/steps/3-step.md

    .github/workflows/rate-joke.yml
    ```

-1. Add the following contents to the workflow file:
+1. Let's define the workflow to trigger on new issue comments and run your action and add the required permissions:

    ```yaml
    name: Rate Joke